 The Position Bargaining Unit: Local 856 - Health Services Unit

-The eligible list established from this recruitment may remain in effect for six months.
+The employment list established as a result of this examination may remain in effect for six (6) months.
 Typical Tasks

 Minimum Qualifications License Required: